Also See The Message of the Bible and The Warning of The Bible

 Jesus predicted one particular sign that will stand as the beginning of the end times...
 Could this sign be completely different from what we have long believed?

-Sadly almost every Christian that I have had any contact with thinks the end is coming, but sometime in the vague and distant future.
+Sadly almost every Christian that I have had any contact with thinks the end is coming - sometime in the vague and distant future.
 Much to the contrary, events are set to take a very nasty turn.
-In the past few years, there has been an explosion of individuals and organizations who are actively working towards creating the conditions necessary for a coming World Teacher or as occult literature terms it ... the "Reappearance of the Christ".
+In the past few years, there has been an explosion of individuals and organizations who are actively working towards creating the conditions necessary for a coming World Teacher or, as occult literature terms it, the "Reappearance of the Christ".
 Except that this "Christ" has nothing to do with Jesus Christ of the Bible.
-Since the concept of a coming savior, who sets up a golden age on earth is found in many of the worlds religions, it is easy to see how a charismatic leader who promises (and seems to deliver) utopia will be accepted nay, even welcomed, by much of the world.
-However, the real tragedy is that this campaign is being aided and abetted by an "evil and adulterous generation" inside the church who are blithely ignoring the warnings from the God they profess to serve.
+Since the concept of a coming savior, who sets up a golden age on earth is found in many of the worlds religions, it is easy to see how a charismatic leader who promises (and seems to deliver) utopia will be accepted - even welcomed by much of the world.
+However, the real tragedy is that few believers seem to take too seriously the "roaring lion" that Peter warned about.
+For the most part, if you glance outside, you will see the rocking chairs on the front porch moving steadily to and fro.
 (Article includes The Lessons of Hitler's Amazing Rise To Power!)

 End Time Revival Or End Time Apostasy?